Limited launch: MAY batch, 85% claimed

 L-TheanineVaries (select SKUs)Calm focus

 The chromium inclusion is unusual.
 Chromium plays a role in insulin signaling and blood sugar management, but its connection to acute cognitive performance is thin.
-It reads more like a "vitamins & minerals" label booster than a functional ingredient.
+It reads more like a label-support ingredient than a core acute-performance ingredient.

 The Dosing Question: Are Wip Energy Pouches Too Strong at 200mg?

 The FDA considers 400mg of caffeine per day generally safe for healthy adults.
 A single 200mg Wip pouch delivers half that limit in one serving.
-And because buccal absorption can be faster than drinking coffee, the onset may feel more intense.
+And because oral-mucosal delivery can feel faster than swallowing a drink or capsule, the onset may feel more intense.

 For context, a standard 8oz cup of coffee contains roughly 80-100mg of caffeine.
 A 200mg pouch from Wip is equivalent to about two cups, hitting your system through a faster delivery route.